Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Nevertheless, anecdotal reports support even higher estimates.
 For example, this discussion forum comment from an MBA student at Northwestern University mused, “Sometimes I feel like I’m the only person who didn’t use an admissions consultant.”
 Another comment from a Harvard Business School student mentioned:

-”Recently had a dinner with fellow HBSers where we talked about if we used a consultant or not.
-There were 10 of us there and only one hadn’t used a consultant.
+”Recently, I had dinner with fellow HBSers where we talked about if we used a consultant or not.
+There were 10 of us there, and only one hadn’t used a consultant.
 The others either externally hired someone or used an internal resource (since their companies sent a lot of people to b-school).”

 The Efficacy of Consultants